 Best Broad Gel Pens

 One of the appeals of gel pens is that they can get very broad (1.0 mm+) and very wet.
-If what you are looking for is the biggest, boldest coloring without spending a ton on a fountain pen, then a broad gel pen is about as good as it gets.
+If what you are looking for is the biggest, boldest coloring without the inconviences of fountain pen, then a broad gel pen is about as good as it gets.
 Of course, these pens can smear and they bleed through lighter paper, so you’ll have to write carefully, but they are fun to use and offer a thicker line that is great for signatures and cards.

 Here are the picks for the best broad gel pens: